 Arranging the exam

-One month prior to the date of the candidacy examination, you must submit to your advisor the following:
+One month prior to the date of the qualifying examination, you must submit to your advisor the following:

 - A program timeline detailing semester by semester the courses that you have already completed, those left to take, and a timeline for completing the program.